 5) INCREASED SALES – Without a doubt, every small business wants a way to increase sales.
 Extending credit is the most cost-effective and stress-free way to make this happen.
 Think about it: if you are giving customers more time to pay, they automatically have a bigger buying power.
 Not only do the above reasons contribute to increased sales , but the sheer fact of your customers having longer payment periods means they can purchase more from you.

-It’s simple.
-If your business model can support extending credit, there is no reason you should not be.
-Thanks to advancement in technologies, small businesses can run their credit process seamlessly, without stress, giving them opportunity to take advantage of all the immense benefits extending credit can have for a company.
+You can breathe easy when extending credit if you are actively monitoring your Accounts Receivable (our app makes it easy to do exactly that).
+When small businesses practice receivables management, extending credit is less of a risk.
+If your business model can support extending credit, it’s a great way to grow your business, stay competitive, and increase customer loyalty.
+Thanks to advancement in technologies (check out all the things our app can do!), small businesses can run their credit process seamlessly, without stress, giving them opportunity to take advantage of all the immense benefits extending credit can have for a company.